Abdulnaser123/Book-Store/README.md

 ### API
-suing ready made node server you can seal with all HTTP requests GET, POST, DELETE, UPDATE
+- Using a ready-made node server you can deal with all HTTP requests `GET, POST, DELETE, UPDATE`